joachimdekker/master-thesis/docs/proposal/main.typ

 #enum(numbering: n => strong[(RQ#n)], indent: 10pt,
-  [Does there exist a human readable high level code representation of combinations of excel formulas?], [Can a iterative calculation be efficiently implemented?], [How can the mapping between excel formulas and code be verified?], )<researchQuestions:subQuestions>
+  [Does there exist a human readable high level code representation of combinations of excel formulas?], [What are the differences between Excel and the compiled code?], [Can a iterative calculation be efficiently implemented?], [How can the mapping between excel formulas and code be verified?], )<researchQuestions:subQuestions>